-December is a particular hard time for those using curriculum to keep their kids focused on those text books.
+December is a particularly hard time for those using curriculum to keep their kids focused on those textbooks.
 Often they fear some truant officer will appear and find them wrapping presents or decorating the tree.
 Horrors!
 What if you lightened up this one month and let your children learn what they will from holiday activities, how will you measure what they’ve gained?
 Here’s what I learned and interpret in my own way after reading the Sweet’s book.

 Maximize Freedom and Success